 Following the description of benefits and yearly spending demonstration, I was taken on a tour of some example villas.

 I was shown both a studio and 2-bedroom villa, and I must say they were impressive.
 However, I did note that the studio villa was roughly the same size (perhaps slightly bigger) as a typical large hotel room.
 The difference was that a kitchenette and balcony were included, as well as nicer furniture and decor.
-In this case, they were mostly selling the luxury furnishings and balcony.
+In this case, they were mostly selling luxury furnishings and balconies.

-The 2-bedroom was much larger, and included two bathrooms as well as a much larger kitchenette and island.
-Again, luxury furnishings were emphasized, but in this case the space and extra bathroom made it seem more like an upgrade from a traditional nice hotel.
+The 2-bedroom was much larger and included two bathrooms as well as a much larger kitchenette and island.
+Again, luxury furnishings were emphasized, but in this case, the space and extra bathroom made it seem more like an upgrade from a traditional nice hotel.

 While touring these villas, the presenter did something very interesting.
 He asked for the 3 places I would most like to visit in the world.
 I answered him without thinking too much of it, but this would come into play later.